Sanshain/ts-keys-compiler/README.md

 ![Build Status](https://github.com/kimamula/ts-transformer-keys/workflows/test/badge.svg)
 [![Downloads](https://img.shields.io/npm/dm/ts-transformer-keys.svg)](https://www.npmjs.com/package/ts-transformer-keys)

 ## Requirement
 TypeScript >= 2.4.1

 # Motivation

 Traditionally according to tslib `Object.keys` and `Object.getOwnPropertyNames` methods return `string[]` type instead of expected by the methods naming `(keyof obj)[]`.
-The reason why this is done this way is that the types of objects in the tc are covariant and may implicitly contain supersets of other types.
+The reason why this is done this way is that the types of objects in the ts are covariant and may implicitly contain supersets of other types.
 And therefore, they can lead to the fact that in runtime when calling Object.keys we can get as a result keys that are not covered by ts types.
 For example consider [this one](https://www.typescriptlang.org/play?#code/JYOwLgpgTgZghgYwgAgPICMBWEFgMID2IAzmFAK64FTIDeAUMk8gPQBUbjzybyAShDDkoJZGAAWKEHAC2EYsgIwxk5BBDk5UOOgA2KUlFABzZAAcoBM9DDB5yOCAAmyORIJOFShyEVYcYAB0XMy8AAJmcNoyimj+uCpwYMgIRGBwoAoSKBZWNnYKji5u4h7EgcgAKuLACgiOyOgoDQTxyRJJyACeBOQpUBBJEC7UPmoAHrW2IKYAIgQImurJGNgJALIeELrIABSzqOsAlH5rQSFMbCzcFwDWEF3EADyVE5DOXm0AfLsEAFxVI4AgCCUG0XSe9x6ykqX2QADJkIYTABtAC6AG4LssjPIXm91J5TgEfv9ASCwXAISiod5KgAaKo0h50tFor4Y7g3AC+9HoqRIyWIBDkqwBtAcAI0MiaUE56ClmllnIQipl0GQ3OQAF46JLkABGAAMjIVyAATCaUgCAMxGzX8oikJEiiCrc3i-XS5WNNWyzU6l2irB8gXOmAEAhMXW7KHECngyEs5RgLrWbzC4OYc1fE7auEMbhh5IyOBmcUogDSyFAyFpKbTEAzrvdaPFEbJ3ug3K1uolcE9HYBxs1psHkYBls1vIuAyEIjrD3KpbMsYeOrhK+ZXTRgQ7R3oM47u1WAUCcd2mbdWHNRyOQA) that lead to runtime error while ts thinks that everything is fine.
 This package presents workaround the case thanks to the use of custom ts transformer based on `ts-transformer-keys`.

 # How does it work?